Dmytruto/Microcontroller/README.md

-<strong style="font-size: 1.1rem;"> !To create data set and trained model on this data you have to execute this functions in the same order that I have written on this article!</strong>
+<strong style="font-size: 1.1rem;"> !To create data set and trained model on this data you have to execute this functions in the same order that It had been written on this article!</strong>